TopologicalBird/airway-pht-2/figures/README.md

   </tr>
 </table>

 There are some cases where Seg1 and Seg2 airways differ very much.
-In this example (patient ID; 56), the "hook" structure that characterizes left airway is hardly visible with Seg 1.
+In this example (patient ID: 56), the "hook" structure that characterizes left airway is hardly visible with Seg 1.

 <table>
   <tr>